Mid-Term Review of Civil Society Monitoring of Security Sector Development Program

 - Applicants currently living or working in Timor-Leste

 - Experience working with Early Warning and Response Systems

-Interested candidates may submit a CV with references, a cover letter outlining a brief description of the proposed methodology (including proposed time-frame) and a description of experience on similar assignments, and a proposed budget to Marilia Oliveira da Costa (firstname.lastname@example.org) and Zach Abugov (email@example.com) by 26 May 2015.
+Interested candidates may submit a CV with references, a cover letter outlining a brief description of the proposed methodology and description of experience on similar assignments, and a proposed budget to Marilia Oliveira da Costa (email@example.com) and Zach Abugov (firstname.lastname@example.org) by 16 April 2015.
 Please subject the e-mail “CSM-SSD Mid-Term Review”.